michael-cowled/MAPS---Metabolite-Annotation-Propagation-and-Synthesis/README.md

 4. The same modification table used to assign propagated analogue modifications is now used for MS2Query analogues.
 5. Fixed a bug where compound names containing square brackets would be incorrectly tidied, leading to a failure in the PubChem standardization.
 6. PubChem standardization using compound name has been improved.
+7. Fixed a bug that caused the app to crash if no ion identities were identified when processing in MZmine.

 ---